UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: The Designs of

-\item [5.1] The IdP script forwards this token to the RP script, which then sends it to the RP through $Enpt_{RP}$. \item[5.2] The RP verifies the identity token, including the IdP's signature and its validity period.
-It also verifies $PID_{RP}$ in the token is consistent with the one negotiated in Step 2.2.
-Then, the RP extracts $PID_U$, and calculates $Acct = [t^{-1}]{PID_U}$.
+4. {\em $Acct$ Calculation.} The RP receives the identity token and authorizes the user to log in. \begin{itemize} \item [4.1] The user-i script forwards the identity token to the user-r script, which then sends it to the RP through $Enpt_{RP}$. \item[4.2] The RP verifies the signature and the validity period of the token and calculates $Acct = [t^{-1}]{PID_U}$. \item [4.3] The RP authorizes the user to log in as $Acct$. \end{itemize}